jnear/cs211-data-privacy/projects.md

 If you're not interested in entering the NIST challenge above, NIST is also looking for *reviewers* for this challenge (you can't enter and review simultaneously).
 There is no money for this option, but it's something you could list on a resume and would provide an interesting look at the other entries.
 Requirements are simply to join a Google Hangouts video call 3 or 4 times in early December, and provide your opinion on whether or not the entries actually satisfy differential privacy.

+### CS Fair

+I *highly encourage* everyone to submit their projects to the [CS Fair](https://csfair.w3.uvm.edu/).
+The materials you prepare for the course should be all you need for a compelling entry, and there are cash prizes for the first three places.
+If you register by November 9, you get a free t-shirt!

 ### Projects Overlapping with CS295A: Software Verification

 If you're also in David Darais's CS295A: Software Verification, I *highly encourage* projects that satisfy the requirements for both classes.
 It's very likely that you can submit the same writeup and presentation for both courses (though the bar may be a little higher).
 If you're interested in this, please let me know and we'll discuss it.
 Some interesting ideas include: